 Finding a Weight Loss Buddy

 Find someone who wants to achieve the same goals as you.
-Regular check-ins and shared meals can boost your motivation.
-Studies show teams do better than individuals alone.
+Consistent meetings and meals can elevate your motivation.
+Studies show that teams do better than individuals alone.

 Using Technology for Support